 [5] Lots must abut a public street.
 No building or structure shall be erected on a lot or portion of a lot which does not abut on a public street for at least thirty (30) feet.

 Section 4.03.
-Building height restrictions.
+Height restrictions for buildings and other structures.

 [1] General application.
-No building or structure shall hereafter be erected, constructed, or altered so as to exceed the height limits specified in this Resolution and set out for the district in which it is located.
+No building or other structure shall hereafter be erected, constructed, or altered so as to exceed the height limits specified in this Resolution and set out for the district in which it is located.

 [2] Permitted exceptions to height regulations.
-The building height restrictions imposed on buildings and structures by this Resolution for each zoning district shall not apply to the following buildings or structures, except where imposed by the airport hazard district regulations:
+The height restrictions imposed on buildings and other structures by this Resolution for each zoning district shall not apply to the following buildings or other structures, except as imposed by the airport hazard district regulations:

-(a) Churches, schools, hospitals, sanitariums and other public buildings and public utility structures.
-There shall be no restriction on the height of such buildings or structures, provided the front, side, and rear yards required in the district in which such building is to be located shall be increased an additional one (1) foot for each ten (10) feet that the building exceeds the maximum height permitted in the district;
+(a) Churches, schools, hospitals, sanitariums and other public buildings and public utility structures (other than communication towers and antennas, which are subject to Section 23.08.01), provided the setbacks required for the structures in front, side, and rear yards in the district in which such building or other structure is to be located shall be increased an additional one (1) foot for each ten (10) feet that that structure exceeds the maximum height permitted in the district;

-(b) Barns, silos, grain elevators, other farm structures, belfries, cupolas, domes, monuments, water towers, windmills, chimneys, smoke stacks, flag poles, masts, support poles and towers for electrical transmission lines, and structures under seventy (70) feet in total height used for amateur or recreational purposes such as a ham radio, a citizens band radio or home television antenna.
+(b) Barns, silos, grain elevators, other farm structures, belfries, cupolas, domes, , water towers, windmills, chimneys, smoke stacks, masts, support pols and towers for electrical transmission lines, and structures under seventy (70) feet in total height used for amateur or recreational wireless communication purposes such as a ham radio, a citizens band radio or home television antenna.
 (Amended October 13, 1997, ZA97-10-01)

-(c) Where located on building roofs, bulkheads, watertanks, scenery lofts, and similar structures, provided that such structures shall not cover more than twenty-five (25) percent of the total roof area of the building.
+(c) Where located on building roofs, bulkheads, water tanks, scenery lofts, and similar structures, provided that such structures shall not cover more than twenty-five (25) percent of the total roof area of the building.

-None of these exceptions to height limits shall apply to temporary or business signs which shall be subject to all height limitations of the district in which they are located or to outdoor advertising signs which shall be subject to height limitations applicable to such signs or to satellite dish height limitations which shall be subject to limitations applicable to satellite dishes provided for in Chapter 23, Section 23.21.

 (Amended May 27, 1986, ZA86-05-01)

 Section 4.04.
-Yard regulations.
+Yard (building setback distance) regulations.

 [1] General application.
 No building shall be erected nor shall any existing building be altered, enlarged, moved, or rebuilt, nor shall any open space surrounding any building be encroached upon or reduced in any manner not in conformity with the yard requirement regulations hereinafter established for the district in which such building or open space is located, except as may be specifically provided for in this Resolution.
 No part of a yard or other open space required for any building for the purpose of complying with the provisions of this Resolution shall be included as part of a yard or other open space similarly required for another building.
 Every part of a required yard or court shall be open from its lowest point to the sky unobstructed, except for the ordinary projection of sills, cornices, buttresses, ornamental features, chimneys, flues, balconies, and eaves, provided such projections shall not extend more than four (4) feet beyond the yard area requirements.